OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

      context-free if all productions are of the form
    |    :math:`A \rightarrow x`
    | where :math:`A \in V` and :math:`x \in (V \cup T)^*`.

+   Key point: A grammar is context-free if the LHS of every rule is a single variable.

    **Definition:** :math:`L` is a context-free language (CFL) iff there exists a context-free grammar (CFG) :math:`G` such that